Bringing pets and animals into New Zealand

 Once you've also completed the MPI Biosecurity requirements, you'll be able to collect your animal.

-Please note that your animal may be subject to quarantine requirements which are set out on MPI's importing animals page.
+Note: your animal may be subject to quarantine requirements, which are set out on MPI's importing animals page.